m-couto/human_activity_recognition/Codebook.md

 **Step 3.** Use descriptive activity names to name the activities in the data set

-Next, rather than representing each activity by a number (1-6), we represent it by the activity name (walking, walking\_upstairs, walking\_downstairs, sitting, standing, laying, respectively); check 'activity\_labels.txt'.
+Next, rather than representing each activity by a number (1-6) in the table, we represent it by corresponding activity name (walking, walking\_upstairs, walking\_downstairs, sitting, standing, laying, respectively); check 'activity\_labels.txt'.

 	dic <- read.table('activity_labels.txt')
 	DT[,2] <- sapply( DT$activities, function(x) dic[x,2] )